melissamonk-NOAA/Vermilion_2021/doc/indices/vermilion_WCGBTS_writeup_SCA.md

 a Bayesian delta-GLM model.

-A Lognormal model  was
-selected for the positive observation GLM by a $\Delta AIC$ of
+A Lognormal distribution was selected over a Gamma  for the positive observation GLM.
-over a Gamma model.
 <!--and supported by Q-Q plots of the positive observations fit to both distributions (Figure \@ref(fig:fig-dist-fits-wcgbts)). -->
 The delta-GLM
 method allows the linear predictors to differ between the binomial and positive models.